sovietdog64/ov-smart-social/README.md

 This is the *Familiar Surprise* approach.

+Basically, if the Smart Social platform can leverage tools already in use, established, tried-and-true, we can add features and functionality to existing platforms and enhance expectations rather than subverting them.

 ### Smart Calendar

 The challenge is discovery and Las Vegas is not an environment easy to navigate as we attempt to find out what is going on and where.